 Celebrate Halloween in Style

-When the typical pumpkins and gourds have worn out their welcome, try some creative ideas to jazz up your Halloween decorating.
+When the typical pumpkins and gourds have worn out their welcome, try some creative ideas to jazz up your Halloween decorating, whether home decor or Halloween party decorations.
 You're only limited by your imagination and what you can find at your local grocery store or what you already have on hand.